faraonc/HWSC_User_Svc/README.md

 ###### DeleteUser
 - Deletes a document in User MongoDB
-- Returns the deleted document (TODO decided what to do with it)
+- Returns the deleted document (TODO decide if we really need to return this to chrome)

 ###### UpdateUser
 - Updates a document in User MongoDB